 This episode is with Andrew Harvey, who is a documentary linguist working with speakers of two previously un-documented languages, Ihanzu and Gorwaa (Tanzania).
 Andrew discusses his research, the seredipitous beginning to his work with the Gorwaa community, and how community collaboration has impacted the documentation and description of Ihanzu and Gorwaa.

 This week’s episode is with insider researcher Madoka Hammine, who is a PhD student at University of Lapland in Finland.
 Madoka works on her heritage language, Yaeyama (Ryukyuan), as both a linguist and a language activist.
 Her PhD project is entitled: “embracing multilingualism in education”, based on her fieldwork in both in Finland and Miyara village (Ishigaki, Japan).

-This episode is with insider researcher Khairunnisa, who is researching variation and politeness strategies in her own language, Sasak (Lombok, Indonesia).
+This episode is with insider researcher Khairunnisa, who is a PhD student at University of Hawai’i researching variation and politeness strategies in her own language, Sasak (Lombok, eastern Indonesia).
+Khairunnisa is a recipient of the prestigious Fulbright Fellowshipm and has a Master’s degree in Applied Linguistics from IKIP Mataram.
 In this episode, Khairunnisa discusses how working as an insider researcher influences her research methods, and how she manages the challenges of adhering to expected societal norms in her own community.